-Margaret Anderson brings close to a decade of development expertise and program management experience in East Africa and the former Soviet Union to CNFA.
+Margaret Anderson brings over a decade of development expertise and program management experience in Africa and the former Soviet Union to CNFA.
 This includes a range of USAID grants under contract as well as German GIZ-funded in-kind grant activities.

-Margaret’s past experience includes managing a $23 million USAID-funded health sector project in Uganda and coordinating the close-out of a USAID-funded governance project in Uzbekistan and Tajikistan.
-Prior to this, she lived in Russia for two years, where she managed an exchange program for American students in St. Petersburg.
-A US Fulbright Alumna, Margaret speaks fluent English, Russian and German, conversational Spanish and basic Georgian.
-She holds an MBA in General Management and Economics from the University of Chicago Booth School of Business.
+Anderson’s past experience includes managing a $23 million USAID-funded private health sector contract in Uganda and coordinating the closeout of a USAID-funded governance project in Uzbekistan and Tajikistan.
+Prior to this, she lived in Russia for two years, where she managed an exchange program for American college students in St. Petersburg.
+A U.S. Fulbright alumna, Anderson speaks fluent English, Russian and German, conversational Spanish and basic Georgian.
+She holds a Master of Business Administration in General Management and Economics from the University of Chicago Booth School of Business.